2006 ACC Championship Game: Wake Forest

 Wake Forest began the 2006 season on September 2 with a home game against Big East conference opponent Syracuse.
 Wake defeated Syracuse 20–10, but starting quarterback Benjamin Mauk suffered a season-ending injury when he fractured his arm, dislocated his shoulder, and suffered a torn labrum.
 Backup quarterback Riley Skinner replaced Mauk in the game, and would serve as Wake's starting quarterback for the remainder of the season.

 The Deacons struggled in their second game, beating ACC rival Duke 14–13 by blocking a Duke field goal on the final play of the game.
 Following the close call against Duke, however, Wake Forest went on to win its next three games.
 A 34–14 win over Football Championship Subdivision Liberty University gave Wake its first 5–0 start since 1987.

 In its sixth game of the season, Wake Forest suffered its first loss.
-Against the No. 15 Clemson Tigers, Wake gave up 24 points in the fourth quarter to give Clemson a 27-17 victory.
+Against the No. 15 Clemson Tigers, Wake gave up 24 points in the fourth quarter to give Clemson a 27–17 victory.
 The Demon Deacons recovered quickly from the loss and proceeded to begin another winning streak, this time against ACC opponents.
 Over the next four weeks, Wake defeated North Carolina State, North Carolina, No. 16 Boston College, and Florida State.
-The 30-0 win over Florida State marked several milestones for the Deacons.
+The 30–0 win over Florida State marked several milestones for the Deacons.
 The win marked the first time in school history that the Deacons had earned nine wins in a single season.
 In addition, Wake Forest recorded its first win against Florida State in Tallahassee since 1959 and became the first team to shut out a Bobby Bowden-coached Florida State team in Doak Campbell Stadium.
 The game continues to be celebrated in Tallahassee, as it marked the end of the Jeff Bowden era.

-In its next game, however, the Demon Deacons fell at home to the No. 19 Virginia Tech Hokies, 27-6.
+In its next game, however, the Demon Deacons fell at home to the No. 19 Virginia Tech Hokies, 27–6.
 The Hokies would later go on to finish second in the Coastal Division and earn a bid to the 2007 Chick-fil-A Bowl.
-Wake Forest recovered from its second loss of the season to earn a 38-24 victory against Maryland—its first since 1998—clinching the Atlantic Division championship and earning a bid to the ACC Championship Game.
-Wake became the first team in ACC history to go 6-0 in ACC road games, and extended the school record for wins in a season to 10.
+Wake Forest recovered from its second loss of the season to earn a 38–24 victory against Maryland—its first since 1998—clinching the Atlantic Division championship and earning a bid to the ACC Championship Game.
+Wake became the first team in ACC history to go 6–0 in ACC road games, and extended the school record for wins in a season to 10.

 Pre-game buildup

-In the weeks leading up to the game, the point most emphasized in media coverage of the game was the fact that Wake Forest had not won an ACC championship in football since 1970.
+In the weeks leading up to the game, the point most emphasized in media coverage of the game was that Wake Forest had not won an ACC championship in football since 1970.
 The point spread for the game was relatively constant, with spread bettors favoring Georgia Tech by a single point.